experimental vaccination in a zoo in Chile

 The exercise was repeated with other tigers, pumas, lions and a 26-year-old orangutan called Sandai.
 It is an endangered species and Sandai is the only Bornean orangutan found in South America.
 It is therefore all the more important, for the zoo, to keep it in good health, especially for its genetic heritage.

-« In the United States, the cases of Covid that could be observed in zoos involved big cats and great apes, explains Sebastian Celis, chief veterinarian at Buin zoo.
+« In the United States, the cases of Covid that might be observed in zoos involved big cats and great apes, explains Sebastian Celis, chief veterinarian at Buin zoo.
 The goal is to prevent caregivers or other people from transmitting the coronavirus to our animals. »

 ► To read also: WHO calls for suspension of trade in live wild mammals in markets